Changes to Parade magazine

-Parade magazine, which has been inserted into newspapers across the nation for decades, recently announced it will discontinue its print publication after today’s edition and move exclusively to an E-edition product.
-Of course, all print and digital subscribers of The Bismarck Tribune will have access to Parade’s weekly electronic magazine on our E-edition platforms.
+Parade magazine, which had been inserted into newspapers across the nation for decades, recently discontinued its print publication and moved exclusively to an E-edition product.
+Its final print edition was published in last Saturday's print edition of The Bismarck Tribune.
+Of course, all print and digital subscribers of The Bismarck Tribune still have access to Parade’s weekly electronic magazine on our E-edition platforms.
 But there’s more to the story.

-Starting with next Saturday's print edition, The Bismarck Tribune is proud to offer a brand-new weekly print-edition page that will include some of Parade’s best content – the same content you’ve loved for years.
-Not only will the new offering include Parade’s cover story for the week, it will also include a fun and challenging numerical puzzle called Numbrix.
+Starting with today’s print edition, The Bismarck Tribune is proud to offer a brand-new weekly print-edition page that will include some of Parade’s best content – the same content you’ve loved for years.
+Not only does the new offering include Parade’s cover story for the week, it also includes a fun and challenging numerical puzzle called Numbrix.
 This enhanced content partnership between The Bismarck Tribune and Parade is meant to ensure that you, our loyal readers, continue to receive the best that Parade has to offer inside our printed newspaper, as well as within our E-edition products, every week.

 People are also reading…

-Thank you for supporting local journalism by way of your subscription to The Bismarck Tribune, and we hope you enjoy the new Parade page, as well as the new Parade E-edition magazine, in next Saturday's print edition.
+Thank you for supporting local journalism by way of your subscription to The Bismarck Tribune.
+We hope you enjoy the new Parade page, as well as the new Parade E-edition magazine, on Page D3 of today’s edition.